 #1 - Consolidated and redirected the URLs

-Basically, one killer post that completely nails the topic is way better than four or five which are all kind of similar.
+Basically, one killer post that completely nails the topic is better than four or five which are all kind of similar.

-So they asked us to consolidate all of that existing content down to one URL:
+Our first step was to consolidate all of that existing content down to one URL:

 #2 - Took all of the best bits from the existing content